dvdbisong/CplusTutorial/README.md

-# C++ Programming Tutorial
+# University of Calabar C++ Programming Tutorial
-This repository contains the course notes, programming assignments and their solutions.
+This repository contains the course notes, programming assignments and their solutions for my UNICAL C++ Programming class.

 Materials are under development and subject to change.